-“Equipoise” is the word we use to describe how we aim to be: attentive, aware, ready to act without impulsiveness, and familiar with habitual urges driven by fear and wishfulness.
+“Equipoise” is the word we use to describe how we aim to be: attentive, aware, ready to act without impulsiveness, and familiar with habitual urges that are driven by fear and wishfulness.

 Experiencing equipoise every moment of every day is hard to envision.
 But from time to time, you have probably already experienced ease, fluidity, and a sense of cooperating with what’s already happening.
 Take a moment now to recall it.
 It’s a natural capacity that we can develop and offer for the benefit of others.
 It’s not out of reach for any of us.

 There are many ways that this Project may grow.
-For now, we are a gathering, a simple set of shared commitments, a light structure to support practice, and frankly, an opening to the mystery of life as we experience it in ourselves and in teams.
+For now, we are a gathering of people who share a simple set of commitments, a light structure that supports practicing together and individually.
+You may even find that it is an opening to an experience of ourselves and teams that sometimes goes beyond words.

 This experiment is inspired by Betsy, a coach in CTCC cohort 2, who requested that the group that met weekly continue to meet forever.
-I can offer a shorter stretch of about four months.
-(Nothing lasts forever.)
-Let’s see what emerges together.
+I can offer a shorter stretch (Nothing lasts forever.), Let’s see what emerges together.